 The Ensighten platform enables organizations to inventory and categorize web supply chain partners and establish rules to permit website interaction only with approved partners via allowlists.
 The platform will monitor client-side browser requests, both web and mobile variants, and block unapproved incoming and outgoing requests.
 Telemetry is provided to DevSecOps teams to investigate partner and request activity.

 In addition to ensuring requests involve only approved partners, the Ensighten platform allows more granular data sharing control to further restrict data types exchanged with approved vendors.
 This configurable data filtering capability allows companies to enforce user privacy preferences and comply with data protection regulations, such as the CCPA, GDPR and PCI DSS.

 The major Ensighten advantages are fast time to protect and comply, ease of use (non-development resources) and ease of maintaining as website changes.
-Learn more about client-side web security here (link to client-web security solution page).
+Learn more about client-side web security here.